Fish Farming in Nigeria is one of the country’s lucrative agro-businesses where income is made on a consistent basis.

 There are different types of Mackerel fish farming, which live on selected water for survival.
 They are Indian Mackerel, Chub Mackerel, Atlantic horse Mackerel, and the Pacific jack mackerel.

 The Indian Mackerel species is one of the several mackerel fish farming, which is mainly found in Indian and West Pacific oceans, and their surrounding seas.
 The Indian Mackerel is used as food fish and is commonly used in the South and South-Eastern Cuisine.
-Its popular by these other names as Bangda, Aiyla Meen, Bangude and Bangda.
+It is popular by these other names as Bangda, Aiyla Meen, Bangude and Bangda.

 The Indian Mackerel fish has a moderate body deep.
 The head is longer than the depth of the body.
 The average body of the Indian mackerel is around 25 cm.
 But they can reach a maximum of 35cm total body length.